pymupdf/PyMuPDF/docs/page.rst

       :returns: *True* if at least one redaction annotation has been processed, *False* otherwise.

       .. note::
-         Text contained in a redaction rectangle will be **physically** removed from the page and will no longer appear in e.g. text extractions.
+         Text contained in a redaction rectangle will be **physically** removed from the page and will no longer appear in e.g. text extractions or anywhere else.
 Other annotations are unaffected.

          Images and links will also **physically** be removed from the page.
 For an image, overlapping parts will be blanked-out.
 Links will always be completely removed.

-         Text removal is made on a by-character level: A character is removed if its bbox has a non-empty intersection with a redaction *(changed in v1.17)*.
+         Text removal is done by character: A character is removed if its bbox has a **non-empty intersection** with a redaction *(changed in v1.17)*.

          Redactions are an easy way to replace single words in a PDF, or to just physically remove them from the PDF: locate the word "secret" using some text extraction or search method and insert a redaction using "xxxxxx" as replacement text for each occurrence.

-Be wary if the replacement is much longer than the original -- this may lead to an awkward appearance or no new text at all.
-Also, for a number of reasons, the new text may not exactly be positioned on the same line like the old one.
+            * Be wary if the replacement is longer than the original -- this may lead to an awkward appearance, line breaks or no new text at all.

+            * For a number of reasons, the new text may not exactly be positioned on the same line like the old one -- especially true if the replacement font was not one of CJK or :ref:`Base-14-Fonts`.

    .. method:: deleteLink(linkdict)